psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 submissions frequency.
 Coverity Scan [limits maximum number of submitted builds on daily and weekly basis][url-coverity-scan-build-freq].
-But even with limits left out of scope it is probably impractical to run each and every build with Coverity Scan since it takes noticeably longer time to complete.
+But even with limits left out of scope it is probably impractical to run each and every build with Coverity Scan, since it takes noticeably longer time to complete.
 Let's see how we can deal with it.

 #### Using Dedicated Branch